Things To Do in Kalkan

 Saklikent Canyon

-It is 38 km from Kalkan.
-10 minutes away from Saklıkent Canyon.
-A narrow but lush canyon is reached by descending the stairs in the greenery.
-If you walk in water for 20 meters, you will reach a beautiful waterfall.
+It is 38km from Kalkan.
+It is 10 minutes away from Saklıkent Canyon.
+You can reach a narrow but green canyon by going down the stairs in the greenery.
+If you walk for about 20 meters in the water, you will reach a beautiful waterfall.
+Gizlikent Waterfall can be reached by turning right 1km before Saklıkent from Fethiye.

 Lycian Way